— M.A., University of Texas at Austin 2009

-Julie's Master's Thesis, "Eugenics: An Elite Social Movement," examined how the eugenics movement of the early twentieth century framed its missions and tactics in order to pursue its goal of 'purifying' the white race and advancing the 'science' of racial hygiene.
-With Dr. Sheldon Ekland-Olson, she co-authored a book on eugenics (How Ethical Systems Change: Eugenics, The Final Solution, Bioethics).
+Julie's Master's Thesis, "Eugenics: An Elite Social Movement," examined how the eugenics movement of the early twentieth century used science to legitimze its goal of 'purifying' the white race and advancing racial hygiene.
+With Dr. Sheldon Ekland-Olson, she is the author of How Ethical Systems Change: Eugenics, The Final Solution, Bioethics.
+She has additionally published book reviews in Women's Studies International Forum and the ASA Newsletter.